urbit/sky/README.md

 ## Developer Environment Setup

-The developer environment requires a fake \~zod (yes, it has to be \~zod) and expects that \~zod to be running on localhost:8080, but you can configure that URL in an .env.local file in the `/ui` folder.
+The developer environment requires a fakeship and expects that fakeship to be running on localhost:80, but you can configure that URL in an .env.local file in the `/ui` folder.

 ```
 VITE_SHIP_URL=http://localhost:80
 ```

-Boot up your fake \~zod and copy the contents of `/desk` to its %sky desk.
+Boot up your fakeship and copy the contents of `/desk` to its %sky desk.

 ```
 $ ./urbit -F zod